SynthStrip: Skull-Stripping for Any Brain Image: Discussion

 \section{Discussion}

-We present SynthStrip, a learning-based, universal brain extraction tool trained on diverse synthetic images.
+We present SynthStrip, a learning-based, universal brain-extraction tool trained on diverse synthetic images.
 Subjected to training data that far exceeds the realistic range of medical images, the model learns to generalize across imaging modalities, anatomical variability, and acquisition schemes.